-As an Instructor in the Center for Education on Social Responsibility, Birdie teaches CESR 4005-Business Solutions for the Developing World, an experiential learning course that helps students apply their business skills to the growing field of social innovation in the service of poverty alleviation.
-Birdie partners with social entrepreneurs around the world, guiding pro bono consulting projects that student teams complete to help further the mission of social impact organizations.
-Birdie also teaches BCOR 3010 – Business Applications of Social Responsibility, a junior-level required course that challenges students to think critically about business conduct from a multidisciplinary perspective.
+As an Instructor, Birdie teaches CESR 4005 Business Solutions for the Developing World, an upper level course that gives students first-hand experience in using the tools of business to address social issues such as poverty alleviation.
+Birdie partners with social entrepreneurs around the world, guiding pro bono consulting projects that help further the mission of social impact organizations.
+Birdie also teaches BCOR 1015 World of Business, a first-year required course offered in partnership with the Hernando deSoto Capital Markets Program; and BCOR 2302 Business Ethics & Social Responsibility, a second-year required course that challenges students to think critically about the ethical dimensions of business dilemmas.